jpotts/alfresco-api-java-examples/alfresco-api-examples/README.md

 Before running against either cloud or on-premise
 =================================================

-In BasePublicAPIExample.java, set SITE to a test site ID in which you can create and delete folders and documents.
+Edit config.properties.
+Set site to a test site ID in which you can create and delete folders and documents.

-If you are running CmisCreateDocumentExample or CmisAspectExample, set the constants in those classes to match your environment.
+If you are running CmisCreateDocumentExample or CmisGeographicAspectExample, set the folder_name, local_file_path, and local_file_type properties.

 Before running against Alfresco in the cloud
 ============================================

-Before running these examples you must first register at: https://developer.alfresco.com
+Before running these examples against Alfresco in the cloud you must first register at: https://developer.alfresco.com

-Add your auth key and secret to OAuth2ClientCredentials.java.
+Add your API key and secret to config.properties.

 In your application profile on developer.alfresco.com, you must set your callback URL to http://127.0.0.1:8080/Callback.